Home Inspector Blog

 On the surface, this sounds like a great answer but it highlights why a Chatbot is not a substitute for a blog written 100% by yours truly, an experienced and Certified Professional Inspector and most importantly someone who is an actual living, breathing human being!
 I have noticed much of what we see on the internet lately is written by bots (home inspection related content being no exception), with the goal of getting to the top of search engine rankings (called SEO or search engine optimization) instead of sharing quality content.

 The most obvious problem with this ChatGPT response is that you could plug in "Moncton", "New York City" or "Toronto" and it would not change anything.
-There are some things that are incorrect or half truths in this "blog post".
-Let me point out just a few of them:
+There are some things that are incorrect or half truths in this "blog post" so allow me to point out just a few of them:

 Overall, this AI created blog post is mostly true and grammatically correct but it is definitely a shallow representation of why it is important to hire a home inspector.
 I tried asking for a few blog posts on the same subjects I have previously written about with the same result: it's a great starting point but it is in no way comparable to the knowledge an experienced home inspector has.

 Contrary to my critical tone, overall I have a strong belief in the power of AI programs such as ChatGPT to assist homeowners and provide a wealth of complex knowledge in an easy to understand format.
-However, being a home inspector, like many fields, requires far too much subjective judgement to be replaced by automated response bot.
+However, being a home inspector, like many other specialized fields, requires far too much subjective judgement and detailed knowledge to be replaced by automated response bot.